MIT-LCP/cwmed/README.md

-Objective: To translate from one standard vocabulary to another standard vocabulary through OMOP vocabulary resources.
+Objective: The objective of this repository is to guide the translation from one standard vocabulary to another standard vocabulary through OMOP vocabulary resources.

-Dictionaries:
+FILES REQUIRED: Register, log in and select the desired  vocabulary source and target from [Athena](https://athena.ohdsi.org/vocabulary/list)

+The Athena web app will send a link to download a ZIP file that will include the next files:

-CONCEPT_DIC: Contains the relation between concept_code and concept_id.
+CONCEPT.csv: Contains the relation between concept_code and concept_id.

-CONCEPT_RELATIONSHIP: Contains the relationship between the concept_id.
+CONCEPT_RELATIONSHIP.csv: This contains the relationship between the concept_id.
+This files are dictionaries that need to be stored in the same folder as the pyhton notebook.

 Glossary: